celia-brt/canva-reviews-analysis/README.md

 **Which versions generate the most complaints?**

-Version 2.335.1 peaks at 18.9% negative rate — well above the 7-10% baseline of recent releases.
+Versions 2.334.0 and 2.337.0 exceed the baseline, reaching nearly 7% negative rate vs ~4% for typical releases.

 ---